My-Finance-Report/yearly_report/README.md

 - Batch calls to open ai to make less likely to error out
 - Clean up the visuals and ergnomics
+- Some issue with case sensitivity in uploader matching
+- Some issue with negativity on sankey diagram